 Australian Apprentice Wage Subsidy

-From 1 January 2019, the Australian Apprentice Wage Subsidy was made available to support rural and regional apprenticeships in skills need careers.
+The Australian Apprentice Wage Subsidy trial was made available to support apprenticeships in skills needs occupations in rural and regional areas.

-- be employed under the relevant Award for their occupation.
+Under phase 1, the Australian Apprentice must be employed under the relevant Award (modern award) for their occupation.